Lewis Robards

-Lewis Robards (December 5, 1758 – April 15, 1814) was an American Revolutionary War veteran and Kentucky pioneer who is best remembered as the first husband of Rachel Jackson, who was later married to Andrew Jackson, who was elected the seventh U.S. president, in 1828.
+Lewis Robards (December 5, 1758 – April 15, 1814) was an American Revolutionary War veteran and Kentucky pioneer who is best remembered as the first husband of Rachel Jackson (who was later married to Andrew Jackson, the seventh president of the United States).

 Biography

 The seventh of his father's 13 children, Robards was born in Goochland County, Virginia.
 His mother was descended from one of the First Families of Virginia, his father had been a "militia lieutenant during the French and Indian War and...a member of Goochland County's Committee of Safety in 1775".
 The American Revolution began when Robards was a young man, and he enlisted in May 1778.
 By 1791 he had been promoted from second lieutenant to first lieutenant and up to captain, thus he is sometimes designated as Captain Lewis Robards, in part to distinguish him from relatives with identical names.
 He saw combat at Richmond and the James River and was present at the siege of Yorktown.

 After the father died in Virginia in 1783, Lewis, several of his siblings, and his mother moved to Cane Run, Kentucky, in what is now Mercer County, where they owned several hundred acres that had been partially cleared.
 A 1913 history of Tennessee written by Will T. Hale and Dixon L. Merritt, quoting from a possibly-never-published manuscript history of the Green River area written by Lucius P. Little, provides some additional detail on the Robards family:

 For reasons best known to the historians, they have apparently tried to commit Captain Robards to oblivion.
 The student searches the books in vain for satisfying data.
 The Robards family was a distinguished one.
 Judge Little says: